CUAHSI/GHCN-Transducer/SCAN/README.md

 - See also http://www.fondriest.com/environmental-measurements/parameters/weather/photosynthetically-active-radiation/

+## SCAN Heights and Depths
+- SCAN observations are recorded at different heights above ground or depths below ground surface. , the WaterOneFlow service uses a separate variable code with duration attached to the element code.
+For example Daily average soil temperature is coded as "STV_D, Hourly soil temperature as STO_H

 ## SCAN Time Support
 - For each available combination of SCAN element and duration, the WaterOneFlow service uses a separate variable code with duration attached to the element code.
 For example Daily average soil temperature is coded as "STV_D, Hourly soil temperature as STO_H